BalderHolst/task-gen.nix/README.md

 #### **`mkScripts`** *tasks*

-Generate a list of scripts for each task
+Generate a packaged script for each task

 *Args:*
 - `tasks`: `list[task]`